navinpeiris/logster/MIGRATION_GUIDE.md

 4. Remove the line installing `Logster.Plugs.Logger` from your `endpoint.ex` file.

-5. Locate any calls to `Logster.Plugs.ChangeLogLevel` and rename it to `Logster.ChangeLogLevel`
+5. Locate any calls to `Logster.Plugs.ChangeLogLevel` and use `Logster.ChangeConfig` plug instead.

 6. Add the following to `config.exs` to disable the default Phoenix logger: